Analysis | The lawmakers who could decide Biden’s agenda

 Sen. Kyrsten Sinema (D-Ariz.)

-The Arizona senator is something of a political enigma.
+The senator from Arizona is something of a political enigma.
 Early in her career, she aligned with the Green Party, but in both the House and Senate she has represented competitive areas — including now representing one of the most competitive states in the country, which had gone for only one Democrat since 1948 before Biden’s win.

 And she has crafted a moderate path throughout — more so than even her state might dictate.
-FiveThirtyEight’s vote rankings put her behind only Manchin among current senators when it comes to how often she voted with President Donald Trump — slightly more than 50 percent of the time.
-And she ranked No. 1 among Democrats when it came to the how pro-Trump her voting record was relative to her home state.
+FiveThirtyEight’s vote rankings put her behind only Manchin among current Democratic senators when it comes to how often she voted with President Donald Trump — slightly more than 50 percent of the time.
+And she ranked No. 1 among Democrats when it came to how pro-Trump her voting record was relative to her home state.
 (Every other Democratic senator who voted more pro-Trump than expected came from a heavily blue state.)

 Sinema, unlike some senators on this list, isn’t up for reelection until 2024, but she has shown a penchant for lawmaking from the middle even removed from such considerations.